exoks/PushMaster/README.md

 ```sh
 make fclean
 ```

-- It prints the instructions used to sort a stack of {nbr1, nbr2, …, nbrN}.

 ## `oezzaou_tester` | Test Your Sorting Algorithm ##
 If you want to create your own **sorting algorithm**, `oezzaou_tester` will help you **analyze** and **improve** it.
 This tool **generates random numbers** and **counts every move** your algorithm makes, helping you understand its efficiency.